austb/module_roundup/README.md

 ### Example

-This will collect information for all releases for july and write the information to `reports/july.md`.
+This will collect information for all releases for July 2016 and write the information to `reports/july.md`.

 ```bash